vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

    exceeds the limit, and all values of tags that would exceed the limit are dropped.
 1. Values of multi-valued tags are combined before tracking.
 Events are dropped as before and all values of tags that would exceed the limit are dropped.

+#### Sinks

+Vector has a number of sinks that can encode metrics.
+These will need to be audited to determine which sinks are limited to single-valued tags and which can accept the full multi-valued tags.
+The former will receive only the last value of any multi-valued tag, and will emit a new rate-limited warning when doing so.
+The latter will be upgraded to encode multi-valued tags appropriately.

 ### Implementation